eficode-academy/terraform-fundamentals/03-Implementing Remote State Management.md

 Visit this link to know more about the azurerm backend:
 [Backend type azurem](https://developer.hashicorp.com/terraform/language/settings/backends/azurerm)

-💡 Save the File by pressing Ctrl + S 💡
+💡 Save the File 💡

 ### 3. Initializing Terraform with Remote Backend